Les Murray (broadcaster)

 Les James Murray (born László Ürge /hu/; 5 November 1945 – 31 July 2017) was a Hungarian-born Australian sports journalist, association football (soccer) broadcaster and analyst.
 He was the host of The World Game on SBS television, retiring in July 2014, and has been inducted into the FFA's Football Hall of Fame.

 As the country's most prominent TV presenter of football, Murray played a major role in the sport's growing popularity in Australia beginning in the 1980s.
 Murray coined the phrase "the world game", which later became the title of SBS's football programme.

 Early life and education

 Murray was born as László Ürge in Pápa, Hungary, the second of three sons of József and Erzsébet Ürge Ihrig.
-The family immigrated to Australia in 1957 under the Hungarian Refugee Assisted Scheme.
+In the aftermath of the Hungarian Revolution at the end of 1956, the family immigrated to Australia in 1957 under the Hungarian Refugee Assisted Scheme.
 They resided at Wollongong, New South Wales after some time at Bonegilla Migrant Camp near Wodonga.

 He was educated at Berkeley High School.

 He decided to anglicise his name because Ürge was difficult for non-Hungarians to pronounce and made him prone to taunts.
 The surname Murray was suggested by his father, as "Muray" is also Hungarian for "of the Mura River".